 ADDITIONAL STATISTICS AVAILABLE

-38 The following variables for overseas arrivals and departures data are available on request.
+40 The following variables for overseas arrivals and departures data are available on request:

 41 Related statistics are also published by:

-42 As well as the statistics included in this and related publications, additional demographic information is available on the ABS website, <http://www.abs.gov.au>; click Topics @ a Glance, then under People click on Demography.
-Users can also access the full range of electronic ABS data free of charge on the ABS website.
+42 As well as the statistics included in this and related releases, additional demographic information is available on the ABS website.
+Users can access the full range of electronic ABS data free of charge on the ABS website.

-44 This publication draws extensively on information provided by the Australian governments Department of Immigration and Border Protection (DIBP).
+43 This release draws extensively on information provided by the Australian Government Department of Home Affairs and information provided by Services Australia.
 The ABS also uses information provided freely by individuals, businesses, governments and other organisations.
 Their continued cooperation is very much appreciated; without it, the wide range of statistics published by the ABS would not be available.
 Information received by the ABS is treated in strict confidence as required by the Census and Statistics Act 1905.